Mountain Biking in the MRV

 - Many of our local lodges are bike-friendly, offering washing stations and lock-up storage for your equipment.

 - The Featherbed Inn’s 20 acres are situated in the middle of The Mad River Riders 50 miles of trails, with the new Featherbed Connector trail taking you directly from the inn’s grounds to the Revolution Trail on their property and beyond, including the infamous Chef’s Table jump.

-The Mad River Riders, our local biking organization, leads up the local effort.
-They are a founding chapter of the Vermont Mountain Bike Association and have official partnerships with; the USFS-Green Mountain National Forest, VT-Forests, Parks & Recreation, the Mad River Valley Recreation District, the towns of Duxbury, Fayston, Moretown, Waitsfield, and Warren, the Catamount Trail Association, Mad River Path Association, VAST, the Vermont Land Trust, Trust for Public Land and numerous private landowners, yielding one of the broadest coalitions of landowners, land managers, and recreation and conservation groups in the nation.
+Forests, Parks & Recreation, the Mad River Valley Recreation District, the towns of Duxbury, Fayston, Moretown, Waitsfield, and Warren, the Catamount Trail Association, Mad River Path Association, VT Association of Snow Travelers, the Vermont Land Trust, Trust for Public Land, the Mad River Valley Community Fund and numerous private landowners, yielding one of the broadest coalitions of landowners, land managers, and recreation and conservation groups in the US.

 Explore All the Mountain Biking in our neck of the woods;

 While there is a ton of mountain biking to be had here in the MRV be sure to expand your mind and check out the other great trail systems just up the road from us.
-Travel north on Vermont’s fabled Route 100 to discover what the Waterbury and Stowe regions have to offer for the mountain biking set
+Travel north on Vermont’s fabled Route 100 to discover what the Waterbury and Stowe regions have to offer for mountain bikers.